 The Palo Cortado cask was part of a 12 butt solera and had been in use for around 50 years.
-The sherry was bottled in Spain by Tradición and the cask was shipped to Glengoyne.
-They filled it with 12 years old bourbon-matured spirit and left it to mature further for an extra year.
+It was shipped to Glengoyne, where they filled it with 12 years old bourbon-matured spirit and left it to mature further for an extra year.

 Note that Glengoyne is one of the only distilleries that regularly work with Palo Cortado casks (as well as Amontillado) while most whisky is matured in either Oloroso, Pedro Ximénez or sometimes Fino.
 I’ve heard both Tradición casks have now been passed on to Bruichladdich for a similar experiment.

 This Glengoyne 1999 was bottled for Germany (a major market for sherried whisky) and it was sold in a wooden box “whisky meets sherry”, containing a bottle of both the whisky and the sherry.
+Contrary to what they seem to imply, the sherry is a mix of different casks, it is not bottled from the exact same cask that was used to finish the whisky (although it’s close enough).
 Head over to my sister blog SherryNotes for my review of the Palo Cortado VORS from Bodegas Tradición.